syanamad-UB/Projects/README.md

 **Reinforcement Learning:**

-1. **Multi Agent Reinforcement Learning** - Implemented a decentralized Multi-Agent Environment where agents work to rescue a person from fire.
+1. **Multi Agent Reinforcement Learning For Fire Rescue** (Pytorch and Gymnasium):
+   * Implemented a decentralized Multi-Agent Environment where agents work to rescue a person from fire.
 Employed tabular methods (Q-learning, SARSA) and deep RL methods (DQN, DDQN) in a custom grid world environment, analyzing and comparing their performance.
-Extended the evaluation to an existing collaborative MARL -  OpenAI particle environment (Simple Reference from Petting Zoo MPE) using DQN and DDQN,to assess their effectiveness in the context of the established environment.
+   * Extended the evaluation to an existing collaborative MARL -  OpenAI particle environment (Simple Reference from Petting Zoo MPE) using DQN and DDQN,to assess their effectiveness in the context of the established environment.

+2. **Stock Trading Environment with Q-learning Implementation** (Pytorch):
+   * Developed a Q-learning-based reinforcement learning model, harnessing GPU computational power to optimize trading strategies in a simulated stock trading environment.
+Achieved a cumulative profit increase of 20% over baseline strategies.
+   * Evaluated and fine-tuned various parameter settings and learning rates to enhance the agent's decision-making capabilities and trading performance.

+**NLP & Generative AI:**

+1. **Mapping Clinical Trials with ICD-11 Using BERT**:
+   *  Developed a multi-label classification model leveraging BERT to automatically tag over 50,000 clinical trial descriptions with WHO disease codes.
+   * Implemented advanced text preprocessing, tokenization, and fine-tuned the model using PyTorch and Hugging Face Transformers, achieving 92% accuracy.

+2. **Online Patient Conversation Classifier**:
+   * Developed an NLP and ML-based system to classify online patient conversations, utilizing methods like Bag of Words, TF-IDF vectorization, and logistic regression for classification.
+The process included preprocessing text data, feature extraction, model training, and evaluation.
+   * Achieved a precision and F1 score of 0.932, indicating the model's accuracy in distinguishing patient conversations.
+Enhanced classification accuracy through the application of feature engineering techniques.

+**Computer Vision:**

+1. **Car Damage Detection System** (OpenCV and Pytorch):
+   * Engineered and processed a dataset of 4000 images with 9000 annotations for a car damage detection system leveraging advanced computer vision techniques including Cascade R-CNN, SSD, and YOLOv4, attaining a mean average precision of 85%.

+**Time-Series:**

+1. **Demand Forecasting For Optimizing Inventory Planning**:
+   * Designed demand forecasting models for unique combinations of customers and items in Azure ML Studio, ensuring pre-processing of sales data.
+   *Applied a range of time series forecasting methods such as ARIMA, SARIMA, Exponential Smoothing, Seasonal Decomposition (STL), and SARIMAX, validating each model's accuracy via MAPE.

+**Recommender Systems:**

+1. **Travel Destination Recommendation System**:
+   * Developed a real-time travel suggestion platform with Python, harnessing the User-Based Collaborative Filtering algorithm for personalized destination suggestions.
+   * Refined the system through comprehensive A/B testing, ensuring users received precise and relevant travel recommendations.

+**Data Mining:**

+1. **Market Basket Analysis** (Databricks and Pyspark):
+   * Consolidated, refined, and integrated 40 CSV datasets—ranging from transactional to inventory data—for a hardware retail store.
+   * Extracted actionable insights on customer behaviors and purchasing trends using Python.
+Executed the FP-Growth algorithm on Azure DataBricks with PySpark, segmenting both products and customers.
+   * Achieved swift implementation, wrapping up the project in a 2-week timeframe.
+Assessed solution efficacy via A/B testing to ensure actionable and accurate results.

+**Azure:**

+1. **Azure Data Platform Implementations for B2B**:
+   * Engineered end-to-end Azure-based solutions for integrating data from various ERP systems into Azure improving data accessibility.
+   * Configured BYOD export jobs and integrated CDM exports into Azure SQL and Synapse’s serverless databases respectively.
+   * Automated data transformation using Azure Synapse and Data Factory, enhancing efficiency and streamlining data workflows.
+   * Spearheaded Master Data Management demo, focusing on Product, Customer and Supplier data, refining data governance & quality.